murchandamus/bips/bip-update-process.md

 ##### Revisions

-To help implementers understand updates to a BIP, any changes after it has reached Ready or Active are tracked with version, date, and description in a Change Log section.
+To help implementers understand updates to a BIP, any changes after it has reached Ready or Active are tracked with version, date, and description in a Changelog section.
 The version number is inspired by semantic versioning (MAJOR.MINOR.PATCH).
 The MAJOR version is incremented if changes to the BIP’s Specification are introduced that are incompatible with prior versions (which should be an exception after a BIP is Ready, and not happen to a BIP that is Active).
 The MINOR version is incremented whenever the specification of the BIP is changed or extended in a backward-compatible way.
 The PATCH version is incremented for other changes to the BIP that are noteworthy (bug fixes, test vectors, important clarifications, etc.).
 The version should start at 1.0.0 with the date the BIP was promoted to Ready.
-An example for a Change Log section can be seen in [BIP 352](https://github.com/bitcoin/bips/blob/master/bip-0352.mediawiki).
-After a BIP receives a Change Log, the Preamble must indcate the latest version in the Revision header.
+An example for a Changelog section can be seen in [BIP 352](https://github.com/bitcoin/bips/blob/master/bip-0352.mediawiki).
+After a BIP receives a Changelog, the Preamble must indicate the latest version in the Revision header.

 #### Abandoned[^abandoned]

 A BIP that is _not in active use_, may be labeled Abandoned when its author has stopped working on it, no longer recommends the proposed approach, or no longer pursues adoption of their completed proposal.
-The reason for moving the proposal to Abandoned should be recorded in the Change Log section in the same commit that updates the status.
+The reason for moving the proposal to Abandoned should be recorded in the Changelog section in the same commit that updates the status.

 ##### Preliminary ↦ Abandoned